-There is a limit on assets for participation in the Housing Rehabilitation Program; however, while applicants may have assets, even if they elect not to access the assets principal or interest, the potential annual income that can be earned from assets is taken into consideration when calculating annual income.
+There is a limit on assets for participation in the Housing Programs; however, while applicants may have assets, even if they elect not to access the assets principal or interest, the potential annual income that can be earned from assets is taken into consideration when calculating annual income.
 Asset income is also annualized based on what is anticipated to be received during the 12 months following eligibility or re-certification.
-To be eligible for participation in the Housing Rehabilitation Program, applicants' assets cannot exceed the following limits:
+To be eligible for participation in the Housing Programs, applicants' assets cannot exceed the following limits:

-\$50,000 in combined household liquid assets that the household members have access to.
+- \$50,000 in combined household liquid assets that the household members have access to. - Applicants cannot own a second home/property. - Applicants cannot have a reverse mortgage.

-Verifying Liquid Assets: The City will verify the applicant's liquid assets as part of determining the applicant's net worth.
+Verifying Liquid Assets: The City will verify the applicant's liquid assets as part of determining the applicant's eligibility.
 The liquid assets may be cash on deposit, cash on hand; cash surrender value of life insurance, proceeds from the sale of marketable securities or other assets, gifts of cash, or cash equivalents.

-\\Assets of all family members living in the household are figured into the net worth computation.
+Assets of all family members living in the household are figured into the income certification.

 Income from assets is recognized as part of annual income for the program.
 In general terms, an asset is a cash or non-cash item that can be converted to cash.
-It is also the income earned - e.g., interest on a savings account - not the asset value, that is counted in annual income and is counted even if the household elects not to receive it; for example, reinvested interest or dividends from an asset.
+It is also the income earned - e.g., interest on a savings account - not the asset value, that is counted in annual income and is counted even if the household elects not to receive it, for example, reinvested interest or dividends from an asset.

-Assets Include
+Assets Include:

-- Cash held in savings and checking accounts: current monthly statement, safety deposit boxes, homes, etc. - Stocks, Bonds, Treasury Bills, Certificates of Deposit, Money Market Funds and other investment accounts.
+- Cash held in savings and checking accounts: current monthly statement, safety deposit boxes, homes, etc. - Stocks, Bonds, Treasury Bills, Certificates of Deposit, Money Market Funds and other investment accounts. - Applicants who own a second home or another property are not eligible for this program.

-- Equity in real property or other capital investments.
-Include current market value less an unpaid balance on any loans secured by the property and any reasonable costs that would be incurred in selling the asset, such as prepayment penalties or broker fees. - The value of land. - Revocable trust. - Cash value of trusts that are available to the household. - Cash value of Whole Life Insurance Policies. - Individual Retirement Accounts (IRAs) and Keogh Accounts. - Retirement and Pension Funds. - Lump sum receipts should include inheritances, capital gains, one-time lottery winnings, settlements on insurance, and other claims. - Personal property held as an investment such as gems, jewelry, coin collections, antique cars, paintings, etc. - Assets owned by more than one person should be prorated according to the percentage of ownership. - A mortgage deed held by the applicant.
+- Revocable trust. - Cash value of trusts that are available to the household. - Surrender value of Whole Life Insurance Policies. - Personal property held as an investment such as gems, jewelry, coin collections, antique cars, paintings, etc. - Assets owned by more than one person should be prorated according to the percentage of ownership. - Other assets identified by HUD as an inclusion.

-Assets do Not Include
+Assets Do Not Include:

-- Necessary personal property (e.g., clothing, furniture, automobiles, etc.). - Vehicles specially equipped for the handicapped. - Interest in Indian Trust Land. - Term life insurance policies. - Assets that are part of an active business. - Assets that are not accessible to the applicant and provide no income to the applicant.
+- Necessary personal property (e.g., clothing, furniture, automobiles, etc.). - Vehicles specially equipped for the handicapped. - Interest in Indian TrustLand. - Term life insurance policies. - Assets that are part of an active business. - Assets that are not accessible to the applicant and provide no income to the applicant. - Other assets that are specifically excluded by HUD.